Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Results

-Predictions at low response time intervals were generally more accurate using more principal components.
-Indeed, \gls{UORO} and \gls{DNI} attained their lowest registration error $E_{pred}(n_{cp})$ at $n_{cp} = 2$ when $h \geq 1.884\text{s}$ and $n_{cp} = 4$ when $h \leq 1.256\text{s}$, respectively.
-Concerning \gls{LMS} and linear regression, using three components was optimal for $h \leq 0.628\text{s}$, and the predicted \gls{DVF} was more accurate with $n_{cp} = 2$ when $h \geq 0.942\text{s}$\footnotemark.
-That phenomenon happened as the signals associated with higher-order principal components tended to be noisier and harder to forecast (Section \ref{section: PCA breathing motion modeling results}).
-At low look-ahead time periods, they can be predicted to some extent, which leads to a more accurate \gls{DVF} estimation, as these components still contain valuable information about chest motion.
-At higher horizons, though, reliable prediction becomes more challenging; therefore, discarding them can be a better choice.
-In other words, the information added by increasingly noisier weights was only worth considering if they could be predicted with a relatively high degree of confidence, which was more often the case when $h$ was low.
+Overall, predictions at low horizons were more accurate as $n_{\text{cp}}$ increased.
+For \gls{UORO}, the sequence-mean $E_{\text{pred}}(n_{\text{cp}})$ was minimized at $n_{\text{cp}} = 2$ for $h \geq 1.88\text{s}$ and at $n_{\text{cp}} = 3$ for $h \leq 1.57\text{s}$.
+Similarly, for \gls{LMS}, $n_{\text{cp}} = 3$ and $n_{\text{cp}} = 4$ minimized that error for $h \geq 0.94\text{s}$ and $h \leq 0.63\text{s}$, respectively.
+At short horizons, the higher-order, noisier \gls{PCA} weights could still be predicted reasonably well.
+This helped improve \gls{DVF} estimation, as the corresponding principal deformations captured finer deformation patterns within the chest and liver.
+At longer horizons, however, their prediction became unreliable, and discarding them (i.e., using a lower value of $n_{\text{cp}}$) was often preferable.
+In other words, the information added by increasingly noisier \gls{PCA} weights was worth considering only if they could be predicted with a relatively high degree of confidence, which was more often the case when $h$ was small.